mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

 - The file must have key `grid`, with subkey `title` and `description` to define the file data.
     - It must also have `format` as `jpg` or `png`
     - It can optionally also have `params` to specify any default parameters.
+- The file can optionally have key `variables` with subkey/value pairs as replacements, for example `(type): waffle` - then later in a param value you can use `a picture of a (type)` to automatically fill the variable.
+These can be in any format you desire, as they are simple text replacements.
+They apply to all values, including titles, descriptions, and params (this was added for [valconius in issue #16](https://github.com/mcmonkeyprojects/sd-infinity-grid-generator-script/issues/16)).
 - The file must have key `axes` to define the list of axes.
 This is a map-list key - meaning, add subkeys to create a list of each axis.
     - Each axis must have a `title`, and `values`.
 It can optionally have a `description`.
         - You can also optionally have `default: (value_id)` to set the default selected tab.